 A previous article on this site looked at the first part of that answer, how much energy your solar cells will produce.
 Here we learnt that the amount of energy a 1kW system produces varies depending on where it is located in Australia.

-The last two articles in this series have explored the second part of that answer; how much energy you consume in your home (How do I use electricity throughout the day “ the load curve and How to save energy in your home).
-They told us what we use our energy on, when we use it, what uses most of it and also some hints on how to use less.
+They told us what we use our energy to power, when we use it, what uses most of it and also some hints on how to use less.
 Here we also learnt that the amount of energy the typical home consumes varies depending on where it is located in Australia.
+In this article, we stitch those two parts together to find the answer to the question of how much a typical home might export to the grid.

 Consumption versus generation in Summer